I can hardly believe that there are only 102 days until Christmas!

 Christmas Card List:

-Creating a simple list of the names of the people who I want to send Christmas cards to is the first step in getting ready to send cards out.
+Creating a simple list of the names of the families I want to send Christmas cards to is the first step in getting ready to send cards out.
 I have all of my addresses for Christmas cards on the computer but having a simple checklist is a great starting point.

 As I come across an idea or tradition that I love I’ll make a note of it here.
 Our children are still toddlers and many of the ideas I’ve seen lately are for older children but I don’t want to forget the idea so by keeping it in the planner I’ll be reminded each year.
 ListPlanIt has a great Advent List that I’ll be filling in this year with an activity/scripture for each day during advent.